DaniDF/BugTablutChallenge/README.md

 _Bug Tablut_ is an artificial intelligence for the [Tablut Game Competition](http://ai.unibo.it/games/boardgamecompetition/tablut) organized by the _Foundations of Artificial Intelligence M AA 2021-2022_ course at the Unibo.
 The project is written in Kotlin.
 The project realizes a player for an ancient Nordic strategy board game named "Tablut".

-The competition required us to stick to Ashton rules ([learn more here](https://www.heroicage.org/issues/13/ashton.php)) and Andrea Galassi' s server for communication with players and maintaining the game state.
+The competition required us to stick to Ashton rules ([learn more here](https://www.heroicage.org/issues/13/ashton.php)) and Andrea Galassi's server for communication with players and maintaining the game state.
 The server is available in this [repository](https://github.com/AGalassi/TablutCompetition).

 <p align="center">